QUT-Digital-Observatory/youte_talk/README.md

-# YouTalk: a command-line tool to transcribe YouTube videos
+# YouTalk: a tool for transcribing YouTube videos

 YouTalk is a simple command line program for transcribing YouTube videos.
+That is, it downloads the audio from a YouTube video and produces a transcript in a variety of formats including plain text, time-stamped SRT text caption format, JSON and CSV.

+## Why YouTalk?

+There is a need for high quality automatic transcription of YouTube videos, particularly for research use cases.
+This can be accomplished by some tools which download the subtitle captions from YouTube.
+That's fine if the video has been captioned professionally, but that is not usually available for user-generated content.

-YouTube has built-in support for video subtitles but it is not always available, and the quality of the automatic subtitles is far short of the state-of-the-art for speech to text systems.
+YouTube has automatic subtitles, but uploaders need to enable this feature.
+The quality of automatic captions is low compared to state-of-the-art for speech to text systems.
+This means transcripts need substantial editing to be useful.

 YouTalk uses [youtube-dl](https://github.com/ytdl-org/youtube-dl) to download the audio from a YouTube video.
-It then uses [Whisper](https://github.com/openai/whisper) speech recognition system from OpenAI to produce a transcript.
-This is a large model that is trained on a large corpus of audio data which achieves results comparable with human transcribers.
+It then uses the [Whisper](https://github.com/openai/whisper) speech recognition system from OpenAI to produce a transcript.
+Whisper is is a state-of-the-art speech to text system that achieves results comparable with human transcribers.
 See [paper](https://arxiv.org/abs/2212.04356).

-YouTalk outputs the transcript as plain text (with no time stamps) or time-stamped SRT text caption format.
-It can also output JSON and CSV, both with time stamps.

 ## Installing

+YouTalk requires Python 3.10 or later.
+It is recommended to use a virtual environment.

 `pip install youte-text`